 Why Do I Need It, Again?

-This API (aka Epic USCDI on FHIR) allows individuals to access Epic data from a provider-facing app without any charges being assessed to Epic customers.
+This EPIC EMR API (aka Epic USCDI on FHIR) allows individuals to access data from a provider-facing app without any charges being assessed to customers.
 You also get free access to the specifications.
-So, as a healthcare provider, with the USCDI API, you ultimately get free one-way patient data sync from Epic to your app.
+So, as a healthcare provider, with the USCDI API, you ultimately get free one-way patient data sync from to your app.
 You can then visualize, analyze, run AI algorithms — do anything you need with this patient data to foster value-based care.

-In some cases, the API can be used to either move away from having to manually access Epic or to avoid using more expensive and less scalable integration options, such as HL7 2.X and CCDs (continuity of care documents).
+In some cases, using API EPIC EMR helps to either move away from having to manually access Epic or to avoid using more expensive and less scalable data integration options, such as HL7 2.X and CCDs (continuity of care documents).
 When it is a feasible solution, it is extremely attractive because of its scalability and the cost-effectiveness of the implementation.

 Use Cases for Integrating Epic USCDI on FHIR